emmercm/www/src/blog/starting-a-metalsmith-project.md

     });
 ```

-`metalsmith-discover-partials` looks in the `partials/` directory by default, so go ahead and create that and the file `partials/header.hbs`:
+`metalsmith-discover-partials` looks for Handlebars files in the `partials/` directory by default, so go ahead and create that and the file `partials/header.hbs`:

 ```handlebars
 <b>This is the header.</b>
 <hr>
 ```

-And we can reference it by its filename in `layouts/page.hbs` like this:
+And we can reference it by its filename base in `layouts/page.hbs` like this:

 ```handlebars
 <html lang="en">